freedomofpress/securedrop-docs/docs/introduction/what_makes_securedrop_unique.rst

 organization’s normal network from attacks that could potentially come through SecureDrop.

-Free and Open Source Software
+Free and open source software
 -----------------------------

 100% of SecureDrop’s code is free and open source.
 Not only does this mean anyone